ajmkcohen/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
 ### Project Title
 Bike Share
 ### Description
 I do not have anything in Bikeshare.py.
-I was not in thecourse that it was given.
+I was not in the course that it was given.
 ### Files used
 bikeshare.py
 datafile.csv